chisou/kotlin-kli/README.md

 * Using introspection to build the option parser based on your application code
 * Handling unspecified options
 * Automatic generation of  usage and help texts
-* Automatic validation of mandatory options (not yet implemented)
+* Automatic validation of mandatory options
+* Automatic validation of option values (numbers, files, directories)

 ## Out-of-scope (for now)